singchow/scanr_sample_project/README.md

 # Getting started
 1. Register @ https://www.scanr.xyz/ to get your Token for ScanR.
 It's free for usage below 100 API calls.
 2. Run bundle install.
+3. Go to app > controller > scan_files_controller.rb > Line 31, and replace "YOUR_TOKEN" with your ScanR token.
-3. Rails server
+4. Rails server
-4. Go to localhost:3000
+5. Go to localhost:3000
-5. Pick a photo and upload.
+6. Pick a photo and upload.
 The photo will be stored in public/system
-6. If there's text in the image, it'll be saved under "Result".
+7. If there's text in the image, it'll be saved under "Result".

 # Things to take note
 1. ScanR is still new, so there's still room for improvement.